Jack Brooks Regional Airport: Facilities

-In the year ending January 31, 2007, the Jack Brooks Regional airport had 59,010 aircraft operations, average 161 per day: 82% general aviation, 11% air taxi, 7% military and less than 1% airline.
-In August 2017, 89 aircraft were based at this airport: 60 single-engine, 8 multi-engine, 16 jet aircraft and 5 helicopters.
+In the year ending December 31, 2022, the Jack Brooks Regional Airport had 18,894 aircraft operations, average 65 per day: 84% general aviation, 9% air taxi, 5% military, and 2% airline.
+At that time, 65 aircraft were based at this airport: 41 single-engine, 6 multi-engine, 14 jet aircraft and 4 helicopters.

 Airlines and destinations: past & present

 United Express (Colgan Air) Saab 340 turboprops flew to Houston (IAH) until July 1, 2012, when the airport lost all scheduled passenger air service.
 United Express then ran bus service to George Bush Intercontinental Airport.

-American Airlines announced their American Eagle affiliate would again serve the airport effective February 14, 2013, with flights to Dallas/Ft.
-Worth.
-The American Eagle service is currently operated by Envoy Air Embraer ERJ 135 regional jets with 37 coach seats.
+American Airlines announced their American Eagle affiliate would again serve the airport effective February 14, 2013, with flights to Dallas/Fort Worth.
+The American Eagle service is currently operated by SkyWest on behalf of American with Bombardier CRJ700 regional jets.

 Past airline service

-Soon after the Jack Brooks Regional airport was built, BPT was a stop on the Houston-New Orleans route operated by Eastern Airlines; it ended mainline service in 1966.
-Chicago and Southern Air Lines arrived in 1947, and successor Delta Air Lines continued mainline jet service into Beaumont/Port Arthur until 1979.
+Soon after the Jack Brooks Regional airport was built, BPT was a stop on the Houston-New Orleans route operated by Eastern Airlines which then ended its mainline service in 1966.
+Chicago and Southern Air Lines arrived in 1947, and successor Delta Air Lines operated mainline jet service into Beaumont/Port Arthur until 1979.